Eternity Law International News Crypto License in France

 CASPs must meet ongoing prudential, operational resilience, and data-protection requirements.
 Only firms officially listed in the register may lawfully offer custody, trading, or exchange of digital assets within French territory, ensuring that the national crypto-market remains secure and institutionally supervised.

-Under MiCA, a CASP in France will need to be verified in order to carry on any of next-mentioned business-activities:
+Under MiCA license in France, a CASP will need to be verified in order to carry on any of next-mentioned business-activities:

 • Storing or managing such crypto-assets for clients;